featbit/featbit/CONTRIBUTING.md

 ## Getting started

-### What you can contribute in this repo? :punch:
+### What you can contribute in this repo?

-- You found a new bug, and you want to fix it 🐛
+- You found a new bug, and you want to fix it
-- You want to fix an existing issue 🐛
+- You want to fix an existing issue
-- You've some feature suggestions (new feature, UI/UX enhancement, etc.), and you want to contribute 🚀
+- You've some feature suggestions (new feature, UI/UX enhancement, etc.), and you want to contribute
 - You're looking for an open-source project to

-  - Contribute your energy 🔥
+  - Contribute your energy
-  - Learn and practice programming skills ✨
+  - Learn and practice programming skills
   - etc.

-#### If you found a bug, and you want to fix it :+1:
+#### If you found a bug, and you want to fix it

 1. If you spot a problem with the FeatBit, search if an [issue](https://github.com/featbit/featbit/issues) already exists.
 If a related issue doesn't exist, you can open a new issue.
 2. Join our [Slack](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) and tell us that you want to fix the issue you create.